TIBCOSoftware/flogo/README.md

 Flogo Core exposes three principal contribution interfaces that enable developers to build common capabilities and functionality.
 These contribution interfaces include:

 * **Trigger Interface** a common interface for building event-consumers that dispatch events to one or more actions.
 The Kafka subscriber is an example of a trigger.
 * **Activity Interface** a common interface for exposing common application logic in a reusable manner.
-Think of this as a function, such as write to database, publish to Kafka, etc that can be used by all applications within the Project Flogo Stack.
+Think of this as a function, such as write to database, publish to Kafka, etc that can be used by all Flogo apps.
 * **Action Interface** a common interface for processing events.
 Actions contain the specific capability logic, such as integration, stream processing, rule processing, etc. Actions have a great deal of flexibility in how they’re developed and how developers leverage actions within their overall applications.
 For example, flows and streams expose JSON-based DSLs & Go APIs for maximum developer flexibility.

 # Repos